romilly/start-apl/manuscript/Chapter1.md

 ## More about the RIDE

 The RIDE has a lot of useful features.
-We won't cover them all here but one is so valuable when you're leaning that we have to mention it.
+We won't cover them all here but one is so valuable when you're learning that we have to mention it.

 Try moving your cursor up a few lines to anAPL expression that you entered earlier in your session.
 Now make a change to the line and press enter.